 Asked about how his tremendous success came about, Mr Cardone often responds that he saved himself by stopping his obsession with drugs and turning his mind to business.
 He stopped following the crowd and started paying attention to ‘an inner superhero’.

 Rather than following the conventional path, Grant Cardone questioned the norms and strived to become extraordinary

 Cardone agrees that he is an unusual person who loves putting himself in front of people (he is all over social media) so that they never forget him.

-For years, he admits to having been stuck in a sales job that he totally hated and was struggling to earn a living.
+For years, he admits to having been stuck in a sales job that he hated and was struggling to earn a living.

-From his story of failure to success, and then back to failure and even greater success, it is easy to understand that staying down after falling is a bad idea.
+From his story of failure to success, and then back to collapse and even greater success, it is easy to understand that staying down after falling is a bad idea.

-Cardone openly says if he lost it all and had to start over, he would do it gladly as long as he still has the ability to roam the planet.
+Cardone openly says if he had to start over, he would do it gladly as long as he still can roam the planet.

-It sounds easier said than done but a person like Cardone with financial success could most likely do it again considering his powerful network and experience.
-For example, his first real estate deal was a failure but he took the lessons and used them to build a high net-worth.
+It sounds easier said than done, but a person like Cardone with financial success could most likely do it again considering his robust network and experience.
+For example, his first real estate deal was a failure, but he took the lessons and used them to build a high net-worth.

-To teach people about success, Cardone has adapted into a 21st century entrepreneur by taking advantage modern tools alongside traditional ones.
+To teach people about success, Cardone has adapted into a 21st-century entrepreneur by taking advantage of modern tools alongside traditional ones.

 Cardone developed many sales programmes and became known globally for Information Assisted Selling, a technique which helps people sell effectively in this day and age.

 Many, including Fortune 500 companies, are using Cardone’s selling systems to boost their bottom-lines.